 Limehouse Workhouse / School

 Stepney also inherited an existing parish workhouse on Church Lane, Limehouse which it adapted for use as a residential schools establishment for children.
-A map of around 1870, the year in which the school closed, indentifies the school blockand an infirmary.
-The site was later occupied by a brewery.
+A map of around 1870, indentifies the school block and an infirmary.

 A description of the schools was provided by Florence Hill in her 1868 book Children of the State.
 As well as the usual school-instruction, the boys were taught shoemaking, tailoring, carpentering, and spinning; the girls learned laundry, housework, sewing and knitting.
 A full sized ship's masts and rigging were erected in the grounds with a seaman employed to drill and train the boys who were also taught to swim.
 All the children were taught singing, with a school choir attending the choral festivals at the Crystal Palace.
 A boys' military-style band was also established opening up the possibility of a career in the army or navy.